Najma Sharif is a journalist, culture writer, public speaker, and strategist from Minnesota.

 Press

-Mentions, Shoutouts, Quotations:
+Mentions, Shoutouts, Quotes:

 FASHION TRUST ARABIA - Because Fashion is Intrinsically Political